TeamEternal/SteadyCook/README.md

 2. Setup a new virtual environment via virtualenv with access to global python system-site packages:
    * `virtualenv Project_SteadyCook --python=python3.6 --system-site-packages`

-3. Change your current directory to the virtual environment 'Project_SteadyCook':
+3. Change your current directory to the virtual environment '*Project_SteadyCook*':
    * `cd Project_SteadyCook/ ; source bin/activate`

 4. Clone SteadyCook and move all local files to your virtual environment
    * `git clone https://github.com/TeamEternal/SteadyCook.git`
    * `cd SteadyCook/ ; mv * ..` then execute `cd .. ; sudo rm -r SteadyCook/`

-5. Install the pip package *pynput* and create a 'driver_path.txt' file in the driver_src/ directory
+5. Install the pip package *pynput* and create a '*driver_path.txt*' file in the driver_src/ directory
    * `pip3 install pynput ; touch driver_src/driver_path.txt`

-6. Start main installation of SteadyCook that will generate 'settings.ini' and store the DEFAULT_CHROME_PATH
+6. Start main installation of SteadyCook that will generate '*settings.ini*' and store the DEFAULT_CHROME_PATH
    * `python3 setup.py`

 The last command will generate the following files:
    * *'exec.sh'* - Needed to launch and pass custom data to Google Chrome's remote debugging browser
-   * *'settings.ini'* - Your configuration initialization file: Used to set custom paramaters to control SteadyCook
+   * *'settings.ini'* - Your configuration initialization file: Used to set custom parameters to control SteadyCook

 ### Customization & More: